markkolich/havalo-kvs/README.md

 Note the resulting WAR is placed into the **havalo/dist** directory.
 Deploy and enjoy.

+To create an Eclipse Java project for Havalo, run `eclipse` in SBT.

+    havalo:0.0.3> eclipse
+    ...
+    [info] Successfully created Eclipse project files for project(s):
+    [info] havalo

+You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

+Note your new **.classpath** file as well -- all source JAR's are fetched and injected into the Eclipse project automatically.

 ## Licensing

 Copyright (c) 2012 <a href="http://mark.koli.ch">Mark S. Kolich</a>